ab12gu/technical-notes/docs/misc/animals/cat-sitting.md

 ## Scratching

 - She likes climbing
-- She esecially likes climbing the windows screens over glass
+- She especially likes climbing the windows screens over glass
     - I let her do this, she has never ripped my window screens so why not?
+    - Prasana said to stop this behavior cause screen will fall if heavier
+        - will teach to stop
 - I have a couple cardboard scratch pads, hopefully i brought you one!

 ## Sleep